COVID-19 vaccines for kids ages 5 to 11 could be ready as soon as next week - NewsBreak

 Pfizer also is expected to release data soon on its trial of kids aged 2 to 5, to be followed by results from children 6 months to 2 years old early next year.

-The post COVID-19 vaccines for kids ages 5 to 11 could be ready as soon as next week appeared first on Kansas Reflector .
+The post COVID-19 vaccines for kids ages 5 to 11 could be ready as soon as next week appeared first on Idaho Capital Sun .

 Comments / 0